jasset75/apollo/docs/index.md

 I've written these [notes](https://jasset75.github.io/Spark-Cassandra-Notes/Environment.html) with which to follow a recipe to build a development environment.
 Besides, there are some examples and scripts which loads the data sources used in those and these examples.

 > API Blueprint format.
-> NOTE: The data for examples and test are based on [Spark-Cassandra Notes repository](https://jasset75.github.io/Spark-Cassandra-Notes/).

 # Apollo REST API